Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Introduction

 A typical concern with closed testing is the computational cost, generally exponential.
-However, efficient polynomial-time \emph{shortcuts} are often available \citep{goeman2019simultaneous, dobriban2020fast, tian2023Large-scale}.
-In Section \ref{sec:closed-testing} and in Appendix \ref{app:shortcuts} we, respectively, present the closed testing method and the computational shortcuts that make our method feasible and scalable.
-As we will see, different local tests often require different shortcuts.
+However, efficient polynomial-time \emph{shortcuts} are often available \citep{goeman2019simultaneous, tian2023Large-scale}.
+In Section~\ref{sec:closed-testing} and in Appendix~\ref*{app:shortcuts} we, respectively, present the closed testing method and the computational shortcuts that make our method feasible and scalable.
+As we will see, different local tests often require different shortcuts and have different costs.